 You may support your patients by conducting consultation in a non-judgmental way and make them feel safe in disclosing their sexual orientation or sexual practices.

-Substance use

-Substance use is common for some gay people.
+Substance use 3 Substance use is common for some gay people.
 This includes substances ranging from crystal methamphetamine (ice), to viagra, ketamine and amyl nitrate (poppers).
+16.2% the prevalence of substance use is 16.2% among gay people.